Jorgemagic/Metal-Samples/README.md

 A [Metal](https://developer.apple.com/metal/) Sample Gallery written in CSharp using [NET6](https://docs.microsoft.com/en-us/dotnet/core/install/macos)

 Notes.
-Visual Studio for Mac could be some problems.
+Visual Studio for Mac could have some problems.
 If you have issues running the samples try with _dotnet run_ command in the folder of each example.

 ## Examples